JoeDeMaio/MachineLearning/README.md

 ## Project Purpose
-The goal of your project is to predict the manner in which the exercise was done.
+The goal of this project is to predict the manner in which the exercise was done.
 This is the "classe" variable in the training set.
 I may use any of the other variables to predict with.
 I created a report describing how I built your model, how I used cross validation, what I think the expected out of sample error is, and why I made the choices I did.
 I used your prediction model to predict 20 different test cases.